 The Association had no TDRs that occurred within the previous 12 months of that year and for which there was a payment default.
-There were no additional commitments to lend to borrowers whose loans have been modified in TDRs at December 31, 2022 or 2021.
+There were no additional commitments to lend to borrowers whose loans have been modified in TDRs at December 31, 2022.

 The following table provides information on outstanding loans restructured in troubled debt restructurings at period end.
-These loans are included as impaired loans in the impaired loan table at December 31.
+These loans are included as nonperforming loans in the nonperforming loan table at December 31, 2022.

-Loans Modif ied as TDRs TDRs in Nonaccrual Status 1
+Loans Modified as TDRs In Nonaccrual Status 1

-(dollars in thousands) 2022 2021 2022 2021
+(dollars in thousands) 2022 2022

-Real estate mortgage \$ 3,771 \$ 157 \$ 3,771 \$ -
+Real estate mortgage \$ 3,771 \$ 3,771

 Production and intermediate-term 136 136

-Total \$ 3,907 \$ 157 \$ 3,907 \$ -
+Total \$ 3,907 \$ 3,907